movementlabsxyz/ffs/sdk/cli/ffs-dev/docs/cli/README.md

 * `markdown` — Generates markdown for the CLI
 * `eth` — Ethereum-specific commands of the protocol, such as staking and committing
+* `light-node-proto` — Light node protocol commands, such as staking and committing